It4innovations/Intel-SDE-FLOPS/README.md

 The following future SIMD instruction sets still need to be validated:
 * [AVX512_VNNI](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#expand=3492,3488,2197,6,2179&avx512techs=AVX512_VNNI): These instructions operate on integer data types.
 It would require the script to also count integer operations (IOPS) which currently is not implemented.
 * [AMX-BF16](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#amxtechs=AMXBF16): Intel Advanced Matrix Extensions (Intel AMX) which also operates on BF16 types.
 Curently this is only a tiled BF16 dot product.
+Unit test was added but Intel SDE does not seem to count the single FP (or BF16) operations.

 # Contact
 Should you have any feedback or questions, please contact the author: Georg Zitzlsberger (georg.zitzlsberger(a)vsb.cz).